Communist Party of Turkey (modern): SİP era (1993–2001)

 After the closure of STP, the party cadres immediately formed the Party for Socialist Power (Sosyalist İktidar Partisi) SİP.
-In the same year an internal division occurred within the party, culminating in the exit of Metin Çulhaoğlu and his followers.
+In the same year, an internal division occurred within the party, culminating in the exit of Metin Çulhaoğlu and his followers.
 After this incident the head of the party became Aydemir Güler.

-During December 1995 general elections the party had no right to enter the elections.
+During the December 1995 general elections, the party had no right to enter the elections.
 SİP entered the Labour, Peace and Freedom Bloc headed by HADEP.
-After the election, the party had urged the participants to proceed with the bloc however the components refused to further collaborate with Kurdish nationalists.
+After the election, the party had urged the participants to proceed with the bloc; however, the components refused to further collaborate with Kurdish nationalists.
 SİP had led the 1996 Istanbul University occupation and sit-in acts protesting the fees.
 The party had also made its name heads by holding an unannounced meeting in the banned Taksim Square on May Day 1996.
 After the exposure of the Susurluk scandal the party encouraged the masses to take to the streets for protesting the regime that had connections with politicians-mobs-drug dealers etc. In the same year the party started a campaign that demanded the closure of the McDonald's in the Middle East Technical University Campus, Ankara.

-In 1999 SİP entered the general elections for the first time under the leadership of Aydemir Güler and received 37,680 votes (%0.12).
+In 1999, SİP entered the general elections for the first time under the leadership of Aydemir Güler and received 37,680 votes (0.12%).
 During the campaign process for the general elections party member Hüseyin Duman was shot dead by a rightist politician İhsan Bal.

-In 2000 SİP emphasized on the ban on founding a party with "communist" adjective on its name.
+In 2000, SİP emphasized on the ban on founding a party with "communist" adjective on its name.
 Thus party member Yalçın Cerit had applied to the authorities and found a new party called Communist Party (Komünist Parti).
 In spite of the law forbidding to form a party with the word "communist" in the name no legal steps were taken by the officials while SİP party members organised activities with both party names.